pingcap/docs-cn/ticdc/manage-ticdc.md

 The numbers in the above state transfer diagram are described as follows.

-- ① Execute the `changefeed pause` command
+- ① Run the `changefeed pause` command.
-- ② Execute the `changefeed resume` command to resume the replication task
+- ② Run the `changefeed resume` command to resume the replication task.
 - ③ Recoverable errors occur during the `changefeed` operation, and the operation is resumed automatically.
-- ④ Execute the `changefeed resume` command to resume the replication task
+- ④ Run the `changefeed resume` command to resume the replication task.
-- ⑤ Recoverable errors occur during the `changefeed` operation
+- ⑤ Recoverable errors occur during the `changefeed` operation.
 - ⑥ `changefeed` has reached the preset `TargetTs`, and the replication is automatically stopped.
 - ⑦ `changefeed` suspended longer than the duration specified by `gc-ttl`, and cannot be resumed.
 - ⑧ `changefeed` experienced an unrecoverable error when trying to execute automatic recovery.

 #### Create a replication task

-Execute the following commands to create a replication task:
+Run the following commands to create a replication task:

 ```shell
 cdc cli changefeed create --server=http://10.0.10.25:8300 --sink-uri="mysql://root:123456@127.0.0.1:3306/" --changefeed-id="simple-replication-task" --sort-engine="unified"